Preethinacv/Retrieval-Augmented-Generation-RAG-pipeline/README.md

-This project demonstrates an End-to-End Retrieval-Augmented Generation (RAG) pipeline using:
+1.This project demonstrates an End-to-End Retrieval-Augmented Generation (RAG) pipeline using:

 🧠 Groq's LLaMA3 for blazing-fast inference